 At Guardian Gym, our Brazilian jiu jitsu program is led by our head instructor Caleb Khan, a black belt under Eduardo Fraga at Raph Gracie Berkeley.
 In addition to Caleb, we have a number of other instructors and volunteers from the leading Brazilian jiu jitsu schools in the Oakland and San Franscisco Bay Area.
 We have both youth and adult classes as well as a female only class.

 We are striving to develop one of the leading youth and adult jiu jitsu programs in Oakland and welcome you to come join us for a class.
-To learn more about the specific jiu jitsu classes at Guardian Gym, please see our Classes Overview.
+To get started with your Brazilian Jiu Jitsu training at Guardian click the link below.